bem22/CV/cv.md

  __BSc Computer Science__ with _Software Engineering_ at __Birmingham University__ - 2016 - 2019

 >  - On track for a 2.1
->  - Studying Object Oriented Programming, Software Engineering and Security as part of my course
+>  - Studying Object-Oriented Programming, Software Engineering, and Security as part of my course

 __National College of Computer Science__ [_"Matei Basarab"_](http://cnimateibasarab.ro/cnimb/) - 2012-2016